The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 Other facts and highlights:

-- 10 of Kershaw's 11 Ks came on pitches in the lower third of the strike zone or below.
+- 10 of Kershaw's 11 K's came on pitches in the lower third of the strike zone or below.

-- Six of his 11 Ks were looking.
+- Six of his 11 K's were looking.

-- Five of his 11 Ks came on pitches out of the strike zone.
+- Five of his 11 K's came on pitches out of the strike zone.

-- Five of his 11 Ks came on four pitches or fewer.
+- Five of his 11 K's came on four pitches or fewer.

 - He threw first-pitch strikes to 17 of 24 batters (71 percent).